-In this guide, you’ll learn how to become a social media manager with no experience.
-I will break down all the skills you need to develop, where to look for work, and how to best position yourself to land consistent clients.
+In this guide, you’ll learn how to become a social media manager without experience.
+I will break down the responsibilities of social media managers, what skills you need to develop, and the salary you can make.

-Day to day tasks of a social media manager
+Other tasks a social media manager does daily include:

 - Scheduling posts

 - Finding relevant content to share